Does your dog need a new toy? We’ve tested and reviewed some of the best dog toys to help you keep your pet entertained.

-This is common in breeds with a high prey drive, as the squeak is highly motivating for them.
+Some dogs just won’t play with a dog toy if it doesn’t squeak.
+This is most common in breeds with a high prey drive, as the squeak is motivating for them.
 Other dogs just find the squeaking action to be self-soothing.

 If your dog loves a squeaker, be aware that these toys tend to be less durable.
-You’ll need to supervise carefully, as the squeaker can present a choking hazard.
+You’ll need to supervise play carefully, as the squeaker can present a choking hazard.

 Squeakers can also cause your dog to become over-aroused, so short play sessions are best – for your sanity too!

 Tip: Squeaky dog toys can also be used as a zero-calorie reward during training, although they are best avoided in a class environment.

 It’s vital that a dog toy is easy to wash.
 Slobber or food can gather on rubber or soft materials, and, if they can’t be cleaned properly, can harbor unhygienic germs and bacteria.